timothee-chauvin/org-readwise-rust/README.md

 An ideal Reader API would allow us to get all the top-level documents using `updatedAfter`, then get all the highlights and notes within these documents (even those that haven't been updated).

 ## Sample output
-To see what the created files look like, head to the [sample output file](assets/20241203194904-24-theses-on-cybersecurity-and-ai.org).
+To see what the created files look like, head to the [sample output file](assets/20241203194904-24-theses-on-cybersecurity-and-ai.org) (on github, click on "Raw" to see everything).

 ## How to run it regularly
 You may use any method, but here's a suggestion with `systemctl`: